207 pointsby cdrnsf24 days ago25 comments

 Try posting a negative story on anything related to Musk

-• whatamidoingyo5 hours ago
+• drcongo24 days ago

 My wife came here on a K1 visa from one of the countries on that list.
 We have an appointment for interview next month (which determines whether or not she can remain in the country).